The Raleigh Cigarette Program: Clem Kadiddlehopper

 Red Skelton introduced two characters the first season of this radio program that would stay with him as crowd pleasers well into his years on television.
 One of those characters was Clem Kadiddlehopper.
 Clem Kadiddlehopper was described as "a quintessential lamebrained country bumpkin".
 The inspiration for the Kadiddlehopper character came from a person named Carl Hopper.

 Carl Hopper was one of Skelton's childhood friends and old next-door neighbor in his hometown of Vincennes, Indiana.
 As a child, Hopper had issues with his hearing which usually led him to misconstrue hearing and speaking words, however, Hopper still managed to have a cheerful demeanor.
 Even though Hopper later got a hearing aid which allowed him to fare better as an adult, those memories of Hopper as a child stuck with Skelton throughout his career.

-In order go get into character as Kadiddlehopper, Skelton would draw in his lower lip, adopt a somewhat bewildered look on his face and wear a hat with a turned up brim.
+In order to get into character as Kadiddlehopper, Skelton would draw in his lower lip, adopt a somewhat bewildered look on his face and wear a hat with a turned up brim.

 In early episodes of the program, Kadiddlehopper is said to be a cab driver.
 However, in later episodes, Kadiddlehopper takes on several different occupation but never did the program pinpoint a specific occupation for Kadiddlehopper.